CraftyBIT/bomberman-May21/README.md

 # Project Bomberman
-AP Computer Science Final Project (Neuhaus per.
-2)

 A modification/PC Remake of the classic NES game Bomberman, adding dynamic multiplayer gameplay, updated graphics, and a new control system.
+Coded in Java.

 Created by Richard Zhu, Charles Wang, Cornell Tran, David Zeng

-Voted as Top 3 best projects of the year

 ## To Do: